A topic from the subject of Kinetics in Chemistry.

 Objective

-This experiment aims to demonstrate the concept of rate laws and experimentally determine the rate of a chemical reaction.
+This experiment aims to demonstrate the concept of rate laws and experimentally determine the rate constant and orders of reaction for a chemical reaction.
+Specifically, we will investigate the reaction between sodium thiosulfate and hydrochloric acid.

 Materials